DavidLeoni/divercli/docs/README.md

 $eval{help}

-To get more help about a specific command (say `import-xml`), you can issue something like
+To get more help about a specific command (say `import-xml`), you can issue `help` command:

 $eval{help.importXml}

 ### Your first project

-In DiverCli, a project is a folder with configuration to connect to a database, plus possibly the database itself and other custom scripts.
+In DiverCli, a project is a folder with configuration for connecting to a database, plus possibly the database itself and other custom scripts.
 It might look like this :

 ```
 divercli.ini